 - Make Chicken Marinade: In a medium bowl combine the marinade ingredients: coffee rub, real mayonnaise, Montreal steak seasoning and fine salt.

-- Bake Chicken Tenderloins: Preheat the oven and line a baking sheet with parchment paper.
+- Bake Chicken Tenderloins: Preheat the oven to 400°F and line a baking sheet with parchment paper.
 Thread chicken tenderloins onto bamboo skewers and transfer onto baking sheet.
-Bake at 400°F until chicken tenders are golden (about 30 minutes).
+Bake at 400°F for 30 minutes, until chicken tenders are fully cooked and are golden.

 How Long to Bake Chicken Tenderloins: